 - Castel Azay-Le-Rideau

-Day 11: Fontvraud D'abbay – Chenonceau - Blois
+Day 11: Fontevraud L'abbay – Chenonceau - Blois

 After breakfast we will visit the gardens of Villandry.
-Artistic ornaments made of flowers but also of vegetables, will astonish pour senses.
+Artistic ornaments made of flowers and vegetables, will astonish your senses.
 The Castle of Amboise will be our next stop.
-No-one less than Leonardo da Vinci was invited by King Franz I to spend his last years there.
+None other than Leonardo da Vinci was invited by King Franz I, to spend his last years there.
 Afterwards we drive through to the pleasure palace Chenonceau.
 We will stay overnight in Blois.

 - Drive to the Loire Valley

 Day 12: Blois -Paris

 Before we finally hit Paris, we will walk through the historical city centre of Blois.
 Here, a visit to the most famous chocolatier in the area is a must, and obviously a tasting of some of his delicious sweets too!
 Once back in Paris, we have to say goodbye.
 More possible activities depend on your departure time in Paris.
 If you want to extend your stay in Paris, we will be happy to do your bookings.